milddrizzle/moi-backend/README.md

 Purpose:
 The /user route is used to save a user's name and email address to the database.
 Functionality:
-Receives a POST request with a payload containing the user's name and email.
+Receives a POST request with a payload containing the user's name, email and due date.
 Validates the input.
 Saves the user details to the database.
 Returns a success or error response depending on the outcome.
 Example Request (JSON):
 {
   "name": "John Doe",
-  "email": "john.doe@example.com"
+  "email": "john.doe@example.com",
+  "due_date": "2025-02-03"
 }
 Response Example:
 {